Principal Osteopath Clinic Director

 Originally from Italy, Tomaso has coached swimming and basketball, and has also worked in Italy, Australia and the UK as a Personal Trainer.
 He remains consistent in his own movement practices with a strong focus on calisthenics, hand balance training and strength and conditioning.
 Following his keen interest in the human body, Tomaso is committed in further expanding his knowledge on anatomy, physiology and movement to provide an always improved support for his patients.

-Sandy is committed to supporting the body’s natural ability to heal by improving biomechanics, restoring mobility, and reducing pain.
-Alongside traditional osteopathic techniques, he integrates dry needling and sports massage into his care plans
+I am committed to supporting the body’s natural ability to heal by improving biomechanics, restoring mobility, and reducing pain.
+Alongside traditional osteopathic techniques, I integrate dry needling and sports massage into my care plans

 Sandy is a GOsC-registered osteopath and graduate of the University College of Osteopathy (UCO), where he developed a strong foundation in structural osteopathic practice.
 He brings a friendly and reassuring manner to his work, helping patients feel comfortable and confident throughout their treatment journey.
 Sandy is committed to supporting the body’s natural ability to heal by improving biomechanics, restoring mobility, and reducing pain.